 - God literally spread Israel out far and wide in the lands.

 - The Heavenly Father is gracious and merciful and redeems Israel from captivity after 70 years.

 - As Israel imagines returning home they knew what faced them.

 - Facing ridicule from nations who saw their disgraceful captivity.

 - Persecution and physical attack by nations sure God was nothing.

-But God sees their fear (real fear) and reminds them who He is and what He does.
-I love that God repeats Himself “Fear not, for you will not be put to shame” several times in this one chapter!
-What a God we serve!
+God sees their fear (real fear) and reminds them who He is and what He does.
+I love that God repeats Himself, “Fear not, for you will not be put to shame,” several times in this one chapter!

 But God is not a God who puts us to shame.
 Shame comes from the enemy.

 Let’s look at the definition of shame in the Bible before we go further.